Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

-Upon sign out, all refresh tokens and potentially other database objects related to the affected sessions are destroyed and the client library removes the session stored in the browser.
+Upon sign out, the session is invalidated in the database and the client library removes the session stored in the browser.